mahzabin990/bearing-calculation/README.md

 As currently I am learning python and my educational background is in Water Resource Engineering, I thought to combine my educational background knowledge with python and make a simple tool.
 So here this is the product.

-## What I've Learned through this project
+## What I've Practised through this project

 * Object Oriented Programming with method overloading. see [wcb.py](./wcb.py) and [parse_csv.py](./parse_csv.py) files.
 * csv module